oana-adascalitei/MWSieveForDatabase/README.md

 * TorsionStatistics: We count the number of curves whose Jacobians have torsion subgroups of order 1,2,3,4,5,6,respectively

-* final_mws_primes: we store necessary MWS primes with respect to each element omega in Omega of each curve, and we consolidate this information in necessary_MWS_primes which stores the necessary MWS primes for each of the curves in the set
+* final_mws_primes: we store necessary MWS primes with respect to each element omega in Omega of each curve, and we consolidate this information in necessary_MWS_primes which stores the necessary MWS primes for each of the curves in the set.
+This information can the read from json.